Learning at Floranada

 Students learn to read, write, speak, listen, and use language at an early age.
 At our school, we provide students with the skills necessary to be successful from their school years through their careers.
 Our reading and writing instruction helps students use a balance of informational and literary resources.
 It also provides opportunities to use academic vocabulary in speaking and writing.
 Students also learn how to write using text-based evidence.

-Visit Cool Math to access free on-line math games that teach addition, subtraction, multiplication, division, and fractions.
+- Cool Math - free online addition, subtraction, multiplication, division, and fractions math games

 Science helps our students engage in inquiry-based learning from a critical thinking approach.
 Engaging lessons allow students to experience science directly or through rich multimedia.
 Our instructional approach puts students in positions to research and find solutions.